Home / OLSAS Application Guide / OLSAS – University of Ottawa

 After receiving your offer of admission, you may write to the Admissions Committee to request permission to enroll in part-time studies.
 You must provide the reasons for your request and supporting documentation may be required.

-In accordance with the Faculty’s Academic Regulations, you must complete the JD program within 6 years of admission.
+In accordance with the University’s Academic Regulations, you must complete the JD program within 6 years of admission.

 Contact Information